 - Increase CORTA and USTA membership through increased participation in tennis programs and events.

 - Generate sufficient revenue and manage assets to allow for growth while ensuring the financial sustainability of the organization.

-- Continue to develop and foster external partnerships to promote the growth of tennis and address the needs of area tennis facilities.
+- Continue to develop and foster outreach partnerships to promote the growth of tennis and address the needs of under-resourced and at-risk players.